Olivia Chen, NP

 Concentration: Psychiatric Mental Health Primary Care Nurse Practitioner - Online & Campus Based - Visit Website

-Florida Atlantic University's BSN to DNP program in Psychiatric Mental Health Primary Care Nurse Practitioner prepares advanced nursing professionals to serve vulnerable and diverse populations.
-This comprehensive doctoral program emphasizes evidence-based practice and innovative healthcare delivery.
-Students complete 1000 clinical hours and engage in specialized coursework focusing on mental health assessment, psychopharmacology, and therapeutic interventions across the lifespan.
-With no GRE requirement and a hybrid learning format, students can advance their nursing careers while maintaining professional flexibility.
-In-state tuition starts around $27,500, making it an accessible path to becoming a specialized psychiatric nurse practitioner.
+Florida Atlantic University's BSN to DNP Psychiatric Mental Health Primary Care Nurse Practitioner program prepares advanced nursing professionals for specialized mental health service.
+This comprehensive doctoral pathway emphasizes evidence-based practice through 1000 clinical hours, focusing on mental health assessment, psychopharmacology, and therapeutic interventions.
+With no GRE requirement and a hybrid learning format, the program offers flexibility for working nurses.
+The affordable in-state tuition of approximately $27,500 makes this specialized psychiatric nurse practitioner pathway accessible and attractive.

 Albuquerque, NM - Public 4-Year - unm.edu